-Your debit card will be accepted only at merchants coded as a mass transit facility in the MasterCard transaction system such as a SEPTA or NJ Transit station.
+Your debit card will be accepted only at merchants coded as a mass transit facility in the VISA transaction system such as a SEPTA or NJ transit station.
 A convenience store that sells bus passes would NOT be recognized.

-All associates who participate in any FSA benefits will receive one debit card — called a Prepaid Benefit card — to pay for qualified medical, dependent care, mass transit or parking expenses.
-The Prepaid Benefit card looks like a regular MasterCard, but is only accepted at specific types of merchants or provider locations.
+All associates who participate in any of the HSA, HCFSA, LPFSA or transportation account benefits will receive a benefit-specific debit card to pay for qualified health, mass transit or parking expenses.
+The debit cards look like a regular MasterCard or VISA, but are only accepted at specific types of merchants or provider locations.

 Once you’ve enrolled, be on the lookout for your card.

 Debit cards will be mailed to your home in a plain unmarked white envelope.
-“Do Not Throw Away” will be written on the front of the envelope.
 Please read the cardholder agreement that is included with the card.
-Additional or replacement cards may be requested through the member site at no extra cost.
-Contact PayFlex Reimbursement Services at 855.516.8593.
+Additional (up to three) or replacement cards may be requested through the member site at no extra cost.

 Activation is easy…

-Your new Prepaid Benefit cards will arrive with a sticker on the front of the cards, and you must call the number listed to activate them.
-One phone call will activate both cards.
+Your new debit cards will arrive with a sticker on the front of the cards, and you must either activate the card at the member portal or call the number listed to activate them.

 Where can I use the card?